Politics of the United Kingdom: 2015 to 2019

 After winning the largest number of seats and votes in the 2015 general election, the Conservatives under David Cameron, remained ahead of the Labour Party, led by Jeremy Corbyn since September 2015.
 The SNP maintained its position in Scotland, the party was just short of an overall majority at the Scottish parliamentary elections in May 2016.

 However, a turbulent referendum on the United Kingdom's membership of the European Union, called for by David Cameron, led to his resignation, the appointment of a new prime minister Theresa May, and divided opinion on Europe amongst the party.

 In addition, the EU referendum campaign plunged the Labour Party into crisis and resulted in a motion of no confidence in the party leader Jeremy Corbyn being passed by the party's MPs in a 172–40 vote, which followed a significant number of resignations from the Shadow Cabinet.
 This led to a leadership election which began with Angela Eagle, the former Shadow First Secretary of State and Shadow Secretary of State for Business, Innovation and Skills who eight days later withdrew from the leadership race, to support Owen Smith, the former Shadow Secretary of State for Work and Pensions.
 This was won by Jeremy Corbyn with an increased majority.

 Following the vote to leave the European Union, Nigel Farage offered his own resignation as leader, something he had campaigned for since 1992.
 A leadership contest also took place in the Green Party, which led to the joint election on 2 September 2016 of Jonathan Bartley and Caroline Lucas as co-leaders, who took over the role in a job-share arrangement.
 Lucas, was previously leader until 2010 and is the party's only MP.
 Strategic cross-party alliances have been initiated, including a "progressive alliance" and a "Patriotic Alliance", as proposed by UKIP donor Arron Banks.

 In 2017, the prime minister, Theresa May, called a general election.
 She hoped to increase the conservative majority to diffuse party opposition to her deal to leave the EU.
 In the election, the conservatives lost seats and the Labour party, under Jeremy Corbyn, gained 30 seats.
 This led to a minority conservative government supported by the DUP.

-The Economist Intelligence Unit (EIU) rated the United Kingdom as a "full democracy" in 2017.
-In the 2018 EIU democracy index, the UK remained 11th out of the 14 western European nations classed as 'full democracy' with an overall score of 8.53 out of a maximum of 10.
-It received a comparatively low mark in the 'functioning of government' assessment.